 Bha Ji in Problem (2013)

-Both his wives are unaware of each other and the trouble knocks his door when he comes to know that his soon-to-be brother in law knows his secret.
+Both his wives are unaware of each other and the trouble knocks on his door when he comes to know that his soon-to-be brother-in-law knows his secret.
 Laced with some pretty good music and amazing acting all over, Bha ji in Problem was an absolute treat for Gippy fans.